zichenzhang04/zichenzhang04.github.io/content/post/ntu-dl/index.md

 <img src="assets/image-20240505213248614.png" alt="image-20240505213248614" style="zoom:33%;" />

-**Softmax** will further enhance the maximum $z$ input, expanding the difference between a large value and a small value.
+**Softmax** will further enhance the maximum {{< math >}}$z${{< /math >}} input, expanding the difference between a large value and a small value.
 Softmax is an approximation of the posterior probability.
 If we assume the previous Gaussian generative model that share the same covariance matrix amongst distributions, we can derive the exact same Softmax formulation.
 We can also derive Softmax from maximum entropy (similar to logistic regression).

 <img src="assets/image-20240505213741874.png" alt="image-20240505213741874" style="zoom: 25%;" />